-The National Park Service (NPS) and the concessionaires hire employees either full-time or seasonally (summer and winter).
+The National Park Service and the concessioners hire employees either full-time or seasonally (summer and winter).
 Most employment extends from the beginning of June through Labor Day, with some seasonal positions lasting up to six months.
-Volunteer positions can also be found with the NPS and the Student Conservation Association.
+Volunteer positions are available with the National Park Service and the Student Conservation Association.

-• Each year Yellowstone National Park welcomes a number of full-time volunteers from the Student Conservation Association (SCA), a national non-profit organization.
+Each year Yellowstone National Park welcomes a number of full-time volunteers from the Student Conservation Association (SCA), a national non-profit organization.
 These volunteers, who may be high school or college students or other adults, assist with a range of vital activities from trail maintenance or bear management to backcountry patrol or assisting park visitors.
 In return, the volunteers receive valuable training and experience, have most expenses paid, and are able to live and work in one of America's premier national parks.
 In addition to Yellowstone, SCA places volunteers at hundreds of other national and state parks, national forests, wildlife refuges, and other natural and historical sites nationwide.

 Yellowstone Youth Conservation Corps